lacdart2/semester-project1/README.md

 - the website contains four pages
 - in contact the info in presented with phone and location
 - contact posibility via the form
-- about us buils more trust and presents the identity of the website.
+- about us builds more trust and presents the identity of the website.

 ## Built With